LKremer/scbs/docs/tutorial.md

 ```

 You need one of these files per cell.

 The columns denote the chromosome name, the start and end coordinates of the methylation site (identical in this case), the observed percentage of methylation (typically 0% or 100% in single-cell data), the number of reads that are methylated at that site, and the number of unmethylated reads.
 If you did not use Bismark and your files have a slightly different format, don't worry.
 We support a range of different input formats and you can even define your own custom format.

+`scbs` supports both uncompressed and gzip-compressed input files, as long as any gzipped files end in `.gz`.

 ## Download our tutorial data set